 Here, I am going to be researching the legality of Bitcoin in the states to give you a picture of what can and cannot be done under the law.
-Also, I’ll be examining which places disallow online gambling in general.
+Also, I’ll be examining which places allow and disallow online gambling in general and Bitcoin casinos in particular.
 Together, we’ll see how strictly regulated this market is.

 Bitcoin Regulation in the USA

 Legislation on Bitcoin is still hung up in Congress; that is, cryptocurrency is most certainly not illegal.
 However, in the United States, Bitcoin and other cryptocurrencies are not recognized as legal tender.
 They are technically referred to as commodities.
 This means that the government requires virtual coins to be validated and registered in the country’s database.